-If you are a junior M&A professional and looking for a better opportunity (senior positions), boutiques bank may attract you.
+If you are a junior M&A professional and looking for a better opportunity (senior positions), a boutique bank may attract you.
 Even senior M&A professionals can choose this for better work-life balance.
-However, if you are junior M&A professional, you may need to work harder than you did in your previous bank.
+However, if you are a junior M&A professional, you may need to work harder than you did in your previous bank.

 How to take the leap from investment banking to other career options?

 So you can see that there are many options you can choose if you no longer want to continue as an investment banker.
-But how would you take the leap?
-How would you know what is the right option for you?
+But how would you leap?
+How would you know what the right option for you is?